 - Review the list and choose up to 4 of the websites listed to use in your comparison.
 (2)

 Find the Keyword Opportunities in Your Market

-- To identify the easiest keywords to target, apply a filter for Keyword Difficulty to only show keywords with a KD score less than 60.
+- To identify the easiest keywords to target, apply a filter for Keyword Difficulty to analyze keywords with a custom KD range less than 50.
 The lower the KD score, the easier it would be to target the keyword and successfully rank for it in organic search with your site.
 (4)

-- Identify the keywords that are most relevant to your website with low KD and use the checkbox to add them to the Export Manager.
+- Identify the keywords that are most relevant to your website with low KD and of a specific search intent, and use the checkbox to add them to your Keyword Manager list (7).

-- Again, add the filter for KD less than 60 and add any keywords that are relevant to your site to the Export Manager with the checkbox.
 Here is how the report should look.
-Once you’re happy with the keywords you’ve found in this process, export your list to a file to save your research.
+Once you’re happy with the keywords you’ve found in this process, export your list to a file to save your research (8).

 Uncover Long Tail Keywords

 Once you’ve identified some general topics to target from the Keyword Gap exercise, you can go deeper into keyword research with the Keyword Magic Tool.

 - Enter your target keyword as a “seed keyword” here to find more ideas (“small inground pools” for example).
 (9)